snymainn/snymainn.github.io/lists/basic_arch_installation.md

 timedatactl status
 ```
 - Partition disks with the following partitions
+   - EFI system partition if you booted in UEFI mode (check if dir /sys/firmware/efi/efivars is present)
+    - EFI partition should probably be first and must a least be 1GB
   - Root partition /
-  - EFI system partition if you booted in UEFI mode (check if dir /sys/firmware/efi/efivars is present)
-    - EFI partition should probably be first and must a least be 260MB
   - Swap partion (more than 512MB)
   - Optional home partiton /home/
 ```
 fdisk -l (take note of the disk you will be using here) cfdisk /dev/sd<a|b|c>
 # Do not use the number after sd<letter>
-# Select dos for BIOS boot with MBR or gpt for UEFI boot
+# Select dos for BIOS boot with MBR or efi/gpt for UEFI boot
-# Make root partition bootable
+# Make root or efi partition bootable
 # Set type swap on swap partition
 # Select Write og answer yes
 ```